Pyroraptor/RC-Interpretability/README.md

 Our toy problem will be predicting orbits on chaotic attractors, specifically the Lorenz, Rossler, and Thomas attractors.
 This is a task at which reservoir computers, particularly those with thinned networks, perform well.

 # Step 0: Collecting our test subjects
 This step is where we generate a set of reservoirs that perform well on the task of predicting orbits on a given attractor (we'll start with the Lorenz).
-Our metric for performing well is "valid prediction time", which is a measure of how long it takes the predicted trajectory to diverge a certain amount from the actual trajectory.
+Our metric for performing well is "valid prediction time" (VPT), which is a measure of how long it takes the predicted trajectory to diverge a certain amount from the actual trajectory.

 # Step 1: Identifying network structures and their contribution
 The main goal here is to investigate the structure of the well-performing networks and how they contribute to the predictions.
 Are certain nodes or components of the network more dominant than others?
 Does this change over time?
 We also want a nice way to visualize this - some sort of heat map of the network would be ideal.